Where is the Bright Ideas Partnership based?

 Does the Bright Ideas Partnership support start-up charities and not-for-profit organisations?

 Yes, we support charities and not-for-profits of all sizes.
 We have a reduced day rate for organisations whose turnover is under £1 million.
-One of our first clients, Justlife, only had a few hundred pounds in the bank when we supported them to get their first Big Lottery Fund grant of over £300,000.
+One of our first clients, Justlife, only had a few hundred pounds in the bank when we supported them to get their first Lottery grant of over £300,000.

 Does the Bright Ideas Partnership accept payment on results or by commission?